 15 Apr Why Using A Legitimate Cleaning Company Could Help Protect Workers From A Disaster

 I’ve been humbled over the past 13 years by the dedication, love, and commitment of the people who have worked for us.
-The past couple of weeks have been some of my darkest days.
-I find myself increasingly pushed out of my comfort zone not only as a business owner navigating through the process of loan applications and keeping our business afloat but also as a human being caring for our staff during a crisis the world has never seen.
+The past couple of weeks has been some of my darkest days.
+I find myself increasingly pushed out of my comfort zone as a business owner navigating through the process of loan applications and keeping our business afloat and as a human being caring for our staff during a crisis the world has never seen.
 Days have been spent calling creditors, researching disaster relief loans, SBA grants, unemployment benefits, and applications…sifting through all the red tape in an attempt to provide some financial relief for our workers and their families much as they have done for us day in and day out for years.

 While I stay pretty sad about the state of affairs and well-being of our staff and ourselves, I find the comfort we can give our staff a glimpse of financial hope.
 As a licensed, bonded, and insured cleaning business, we can provide our staff in ways others are not.
 There has always been this tug of war watching other companies pay their staff under the table, offering to pay 1099, knowing it was illegal and wrong.
 Watching housekeepers be taken advantage of while lured by the dollar signs – $100 a day, $150 a day, or $200 per house, knowing in the back of my head there is no way this is legit.
-Seeing moms on Facebook pages give out phone numbers of their housekeepers who work “independently,” all while wondering if they really know the liabilities they are taking with lack of workers comp insurance, bonds should something go missing, tax avoidance, contributing to the workforce, etc. Constantly losing excellent housekeepers to the promise of big money while knowing they would be in trouble come tax time or if they were injured on the job.
+Seeing moms on Facebook pages give out phone numbers of their housekeepers who work “independently,” all while wondering if they know the liabilities they are taking with lack of workers comp insurance, bonds should something go missing, tax avoidance, contributing to the workforce, etc. Constantly losing excellent housekeepers to the promise of big money while knowing they would be in trouble come tax time or if they were injured on the job.
 Today though, I feel extremely proud of our company that we haven’t compromised, we haven’t given in while losing out on money, we have stayed true to our word of protecting our staff, and now more than ever, it is evident why at the end of this nightmare legitimate cleaning companies are going to be praised for protecting their staff during horrific times the likes we hope we will never again see.

 Eligibility for PUA includes those not eligible for regular unemployment compensation or extended benefits under state or federal law or pandemic emergency unemployment compensation, including those who have exhausted all rights to such benefits.
-Covered individuals also include self-employed individuals, those seeking part-time employment, and individuals lacking sufficient work history.
-If you are one of these people, have applied for unemployment insurance benefits, and were not found eligible, you may be eligible for weekly benefits provided for under the CARES Act, but there are stipulations to receive benefits.
+Covered individuals include self-employed individuals, those seeking part-time employment, and individuals lacking sufficient work history.
+If you are one of these people, have applied for unemployment insurance benefits, and were not found eligible, you may be eligible for weekly benefits provided under the CARES Act, but there are stipulations to receive benefits.

-The South Carolina Department of Employment and Workforce says it has paid out approximately $10 million in regular unemployment benefits between March 29 through Thursday.
+The South Carolina Department of Employment and Workforce says it paid approximately $10 million in regular unemployment benefits between March 29 and Thursday.
 SCDEW is encouraging people to file in anticipation of the additional $600 weekly payment to be made under the Coronavirus Aid, Relief and Economic Security (CARES) Act, but it’s unclear whether 1099, self-employed, gig workers, etc. will benefit from the financial relief and as to when the financial help will come if at all.

-Long story short, if you are a housekeeper who has been employed by a tax-paying business, you are in much better shape during this crisis than someone who has been cleaning “under the table,” “off the books,” or as an independent 1099 worker.
-If you are considering hiring a housekeeper when this is all over, this is just another example of why it’s better to go with a business than an independent worker.
+Long story short, if you are a housekeeper employed by a tax-paying business, you are in much better shape during this crisis than someone who has been cleaning “under the table,” “off the books,” or as an independent 1099 worker.
+If you are considering hiring a housekeeper when this is all over, this is another example of why it’s better to go with a business than an independent worker.